josu1502/miun-java-project/README.md

 ### 4. Compile images project (Netbeans project)
 Compile this project once.
 This project will contain all images uploaded from the admin webpage.
 ### 5. Compile AntonsHemsida (Netbenas project)
 Compile this project to run the webpage.
-After this both the webpage adn adminpage is ready to be used.
+After this both the webpage and admin-page is ready to be used.
 ### 6. Change local IP in SchemaApplikation (Android Studio project)
 Change to your local ip-adress in the files needed.
 * Open project